Sheyi-seph/The-end-of-me/alexis/0_00-basics/03-shell_refraction/README.md

 This script prints the last 10 lines in the file /etc/hosts

 05-lords_a_leaping
-This command prints the first 10 lines in the file /etc/profile
+This script prints the first 10 lines in the file /etc/profile

+06-the_3rd
+This script prints just the 3rd line of the file README.md